Arranging Israeli legal status for a foreign spouse– what if he or she has a criminal record?

-The law offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, specialize in the area of Israeli immigration law.
+Our law offices in Jerusalem and Tel Aviv, specialize in the area of Israeli immigration law.
 Our office has extensive experience in arranging Israeli legal status for foreign partners (including cases in which they have a criminal record) and representing them before the Population and Immigration Authority of the Interior Ministry, as well as before administrative and judicial courts.
 We handle issues of immigration to Israel, citizenship, and visas, including appeals of Interior Ministry decisions.

 Filing a joint-life application and the process of evaluating a foreign partner’s criminal record

 A foreign citizen married to or in a relationship with an Israeli must arrange his or her personal status with the Interior Ministry, as legislated by the Citizenship Law.
 This is a process that takes a few years and involves several stages.
 In the first stage, the couple submits a joint-life application.
 You can find detailed information on differences in the process for married couples or common law couples in other articles on our website.

 As part of the joint-life application process, a comprehensive background check is done on the foreign partner.
 This check includes evaluating whether there is any legal or security impediment to accepting their application and granting a visa to the foreign partner.
 This visa enables the foreign citizen to reside in Israel and begin the process that will eventually lead to Israeli citizenship.